-After configuring a Windows Active Directory domain as the user and role store, review the users and roles to make sure they were retrieved correctly.
+After configuring a Windows Active Directory domain as the user and role store, review the users and roles to ensure they were retrieved correctly.
 To add, edit, or delete users and roles, you need to use the tools available on the Active Directory server.

 - In Manager, click Security > Users.